 You’ll then explore the least visited and poorest country in Europe: Moldova.
 Here we will tour the capital of Chisinau before visiting an underground winery to sample a hearty amount of Moldova’s most well known export.
-Inside are the personal wine collections of Putin, Merkel, and even Hermann Göring!
+Inside are the personal wine collections of Putin, Merkel and even Hermann Goring!
 We will even enjoy a tasting session in the same suite that both Vladimir Putin and Yuri Gagarin celebrated their birthdays in.

 Moldova will be our crossing point into the unrecognized country of Transnistria, trapped in the style of the Soviet Union since a brutal civil war with Moldova during the collapse of the USSR.
 We will spend two days here and our years of experience and vast array of contacts in Transnistria mean we can show you the far-flung corners of this fascinating rebel republic.

 Crossing into Ukraine across smuggling territory, our next destination will be the rough port town of Odessa.
 Infamously known as the maternal city of the Russian Mafia.
 Here we’ll spend the night and have the chance to relax at the welcoming waters of the Black Sea as well as mix it up a bit with a tour of the dark history of Odessa through its gangster neighbourhoods and abandoned Soviet areas.